-Pelosi: Trump’s threatened deportations are not ‘civilized’
+Pelosi, Schumer slam Trump’s threatened deportations

 She also said that in a Friday phone call to Trump in which she asked him to call off the raids, she told him, “You are scaring the children of America, not just in those families but their neighbors and their communities.”

-She said that Trump didn’t tell her what he would do but told her, “Oh, I’ll let you know.
-Well, people broke the law.”
+On the Senate floor, Minority Leader Chuck Schumer, D-N.Y., described Trump’s “chilling, nasty, obnoxious threats” and said the president “seems far more comfortable terrorizing immigrant families” than addressing immigration problems.

+“I mean, my God, to threaten separating children from their parents as a bargaining chip?
+That’s the very definition of callousness,” Schumer said.

-It is not clear exactly what he means regarding asylum and loophole changes.
-But Trump, who has started his 2020 re-election bid, has been trying to restrict the numbers of people being allowed to enter the U.S. after claiming asylum and impose other restrictions.
-He’s followed that path since he began his quest for president years ago.
+It is not clear exactly what Trump, who has started his 2020 re-election bid, means regarding asylum and loophole changes.
+He’s long been trying to restrict the numbers of people being allowed to enter the U.S. after claiming asylum and impose other restrictions, a path he’s followed since he began his quest for president years ago.
+His threatened deportations came as authorities have been overwhelmed by a huge increase of migrants crossing the border into the U.S. in recent months.

-Democrats and Republicans have long been unable to find middle ground on immigration that can pass Congress.
+For years, Democrats and Republicans have unable to find middle ground on immigration that can pass Congress.
 It seems unlikely they will suddenly find a solution within two weeks.

 Senate Judiciary Committee Chairman Lindsey Graham, R-S.C., and No. 2 Senate Democratic leader Richard Durbin of Illinois are trying to find middle-ground on immigration, but their efforts are considered an uphill battle.